MasonM/wiremock-jsextend/README.md

 * This extension allows arbitrary code execution. **Do not enable unless you fully understand the security implications.**
 * Only response definition transformers, response transformers, and custom request matchers are supported.
-* Due to limitations in Wiremock, response definition transformer extensions and response transformer extensions are always global.
+* Due to limitations in Wiremock, transformer extensions are always global.
 Transformer parameters can be used as a workaround.
 * Due to limitations in Wiremock, you cannot give a unique name for request matcher extensions.
 Matcher extensions are used by passing "jsextend-requestmatch" as the name, which will match the request against each extension.
 The match results are then aggregated and returned.
 As with transformer extensions, a parameter can be used as a workaround.
 * No load testing has been done yet, so I have no idea how well this will work with a large number of requests.